tsotneforester/InfiniteJSTasks/README.md

 console.log(sumTo(100)); // 100+99 ... +2+1 = 5050

 function sumTo(n) {
-  // write a function that computes the sum of all integers from 1 up to a given integer n.
-For example, if n is 5, the function will return (1 + 2 + 3 + 4 + 5 = 15).
+  // write a function that computes the sum of all integers from 1 up
+  //to a given integer n.
+For example, if n is 5, the function
+  //will return (1 + 2 + 3 + 4 + 5 = 15).
 }
 ```